-The subject matter of today’s sermon is difficult because most (if not all) of us have either experienced tragedy or know someone who has.
+The subject matter of today’s sermon is difficult because most–if not all–of us have either experienced tragedy or know someone who has.
 For those in the midst of tragedy, you know that there are no easy answers.
-As a pastor, my prayer is that you will find comfort in the midst of life’s storms in the pages of Holy Scripture.
-We shall study Luke 13:1-9 and discuss that while tragedies are the result of evil “God causes all things to work together for good to those who love God, to those who are called according to His purpose” (Rom 8:28 NASB).
+As a pastor, my prayer is that you will find comfort in the midst of life’s storms from the Holy Spirit as He guides you through the teachings of the Holy Scripture.
+In this sermon, we shall study Luke 13:1-9 and discuss how to think Biblically about tragedies.
+While tragedies are the result of evil “God causes all things to work together for good to those who love God, to those who are called according to His purpose” (Rom 8:28 NASB).

 Natural evil is evil that is not the result of human action or inaction.
-It is called natural because it includes such things as earthquakes, tornadoes, and hurricanes.
+It is called natural because things outside of human control such as earthquakes, tornadoes, and hurricanes.
+In certain contracts there may even be an “Act of God Clause” that relates to natural events outside of human control.
 In verse 4 we hear about an instance of natural evil as Jesus speaks of “those eighteen on whom the tower in Siloam fell and killed them.”
 There is no indication of malicious human activity behind the tower’s fall, it just fell.

 How does Jesus reply to these two tragic events?
 Interestingly enough, He gives the same answer in reply to both moral and natural evil.
 He says, “Do you think that [these Galileans/they] were worse [offenders/sinners] than all the [other Galileans/others who lived in Jerusalem]?
 No, I tell you; but unless you repent, you will all likewise perish” (2-5).

-Jesus’ answer (repent) shows us that our focus in this life should always be on God and not on our circumstances because we do not have complete control over our own lives.
-If we focus on this life and our comfort in it, then we are setting ourselves up for disappointment and despair because we cannot avoid tragedies.
+Jesus’ answer and call for repentance shows us that our focus in this life should always be on God and not on our circumstances because we do not have complete control over our own lives.
+If we focus on this life and our comfort in it, we are setting ourselves up for disappointment and despair because we cannot avoid tragedies.
 Jesus dismisses the notion that those who suffer in tragedy are worse sinners than those who do not, by focusing His hearers on the need to avoid the greatest suffering imaginable in hell.
+Doug Wilson summarized this message well when he wrote:

 Parable of the Barren Fig Tree (6-9)